 - Students must satisfactorily complete the minimum number of credit hours specified by the graduate degree program.

-- A grade of B or higher must be earned in all College of Education graduate courses used as prerequisites and each core course.
+- A grade of B or higher must be earned in all Department graduate courses used as prerequisites and each core course.

 - Overall GPA of 3.0 or higher in all work attempted.